-The good news is that most babies who receive an Erb’s Palsy diagnosis will eventually recover from their condition.
+Most babies who receive an Erb’s palsy diagnosis will eventually recover from their condition.
 If the nerves are simply damaged or injured, movement and feeling may eventually return to the child’s affected arm.